 Fortification of Foodgrain & Salt

 Education Department is using fortified foodgrains with Iron, Folic Acid & Vitamin B12 and Double Fortified Salt with Iron & Folic Acid under Mid Day Meal Scheme.
 Wheat is fortified at the time of milling of wheat at Flour Mill/Atta Chakki.
-Rice is fortified by the store staff at department store at GMHS-22 for the use of school based cluster kitchens.
-Centralized cooking institutes fortified the rice at their own in their cooking institutes for which blending machines & Fortified Rice Kernels are provided to them by the Education Department alongwith supply of rice.
+Rice is fortified by the store staff at MDM store at Industrial Area, Chandigarh for the use of school based cluster kitchens.
+Centralized cooking institutes fortified the rice at their own in their cooking institutes for which blending machines & Fortified Rice Kernels are provided to them by the Education Department along with supply of rice.

 Grievance Redressal System